VGA device assignment

 Assigning physical VGA adapters

-On first glance, assigning modern PCI/PCIe VGA adapters should not be different from passing through normal PCI devices.
-But there are additional challenges to solve, specifically related to legacy VGA requirement and proprietary mechanisms to relocate I/O regions of the adapters.
+It would appear that assigning modern PCI/PCIe VGA adapters should not be any different from passing through normal PCI devices.
+But there are additional challenges to solve, specifically related to legacy VGA requirements and proprietary mechanisms to relocate I/O regions of the adapters.
 Moreover, some QEMU and SeaBIOS deficits contribute to the current situation that things rarely work out of the box.

 - Insufficient PCI window size

-This is a fixable SeaBIOS limitations.
-Patches are under development, e.g. by Gerd Hoffmann
+This is a fixable SeaBIOS limitation.
+Patches are currently under development by Gerd Hoffmann.

 - Non-standard I/O region remapping

-At least NVIDIA adapters of the Quadro series a known to be affected by this, but probably only during early boot.
+Some NVIDIA Quadro adapters are known to be affected by this, but probably only during early boot.
 A workaround could be identity mapping, i.e. locating the memory BARs in the guest at the same locations as on the host.
-Of course, this breaks if guest OS or guest driver decided to remap them for some reason.
+Of course, this breaks if the guest OS or guest drivers decide to remap them.

 - Legacy VGA support

 In order to get boot messages of the guest BIOS, boot loader, or early OS stages, access to the legacy VGA PIO and MMIO regions need to be forwarded to the passed-through adapter.
 Moreover, the VBIOS of the adapter must be bootable inside the guest.
-In details, the following aspects need to be addressed:
+As a result, the following aspects will need to be addressed:

 - Legacy VGA pass-through

-QEMU requires patches to forward guest access to legacy VGA to the assigned adapter.
+QEMU requires patches to forward guest access to legacy VGA via the assigned adapter.

 - PAM/SRAM QEMU breakage